 In partnership with Sea Life Park Hawaii (SLPH), the sea turtles at Maui Ocean Center (MOC) are part of the Hawaiian Green Sea Turtle Educational Loan Program, authorized by the U.S. Fish and Wildlife Service (FWS) and conducted under scientific supervision by the National Marine Fisheries Service – Pacific Islands Fisheries Science Center.

-This program is specifically designed as an educational outreach program geared towards education, conservation, and the enhancement of the public’s awareness of the oceans and its inhabitants.
-The juvenile turtles at MOC were hatched at SLPH on O‘ahu.
-SLPH is home to a colony of adult Hawaiian green sea turtles which produces approximately 200-800 hatchlings each year, most of which are released into the wild, except those kept at collaborating institutions to be released at a later date as juveniles.
+This program is specifically designed as an educational outreach program geared towards education, conservation, and enhancement of the public’s awareness of the oceans and their inhabitants.
+The juvenile turtles at MOC hatched at SLPH on O‘ahu.
+SLPH is home to a colony of adult Hawaiian green sea turtles, which produce approximately 200-800 hatchlings each year, most of which are released into the wild, except for those kept at collaborating institutions to be released at a later date as juveniles.

-When the juveniles reach the ages of 2-3 years, under the authority and approval of the U.S. FWS, they are released into Hawaiian waters at a location approved by the agency.
-SLPH replaces those turtles released with new hatchlings if available in order to maintain each facility’s educational display program.
+When the juveniles reach 2-3 years, they are released into Hawaiian waters under the authority and approval of the U.S. FWS at a location approved by the agency.
+After releasing the juveniles to their forever home in nature, SLPH provides available new hatchlings to maintain each facility’s educational display program.

 Hawaiian Green Sea Turtle Reproduction

-The Hawaiian green sea turtle typically reaches sexual maturity after reaching 20 years of age, with some turtles in a study over 40 before mating the first time.
-At this time, males grow long thick tails but females’ tails stay short.
-Females may mate every two years and after doing so, over ninety percent will swim from the main island chain westward to the French Frigate Shoals, a distance of nearly 600 miles (Maui to the shoals), to lay her eggs.
-According to George Balazs, this journey for a Maui female could take more than two months since they ‘island hop’, grazing on seaweed off each island along the way.
+The Hawaiian green sea turtle typically reaches sexual maturity around 20 years of age, with some turtles in a study reaching age 40 before mating for the first time.
+Once sexual maturity is reached, males grow long, thick tails, and female tails remain short.
+Females may mate every two years, and after doing so, over ninety percent will swim from the main island chain westward to the French Frigate Shoals, a distance of nearly 600 miles, to lay their eggs.
+According to Global Independent Sea Turtle Scientist George Balazs, this journey for a female turtle in Maui’s waters could take more than two months as they ‘island hop’ and graze on seaweed off each island along the way.

-Upon reaching their destination, the females laboriously haul themselves out of the water getting as far away from the tide line as possible.
-They dig a pit called a nest chamber and lay an average of 75 to 100 eggs per nest digging as many as six nests in one season.
-Typically done in the early summer months, about two months later the hatchlings emerge.
-Sex is determined by temperature – the cooler the sand, the more males.
+The females laboriously haul themselves out of the water upon reaching their destination and try to get as far away from the tide line as possible.
+They then dig a pit called a nest chamber and lay an average of 75 to 100 eggs per nest, digging as many as six nests in one season.
+Hawaiian green sea turtles typically lay their nests in the early summer months, and the hatchlings begin to emerge about two months later.
+The sex of each hatchling is determined by temperature — the cooler the sand, the more males will hatch.

 Life doesn’t come easily for small sea turtles.
-The first few years of their lives, also called “the lost years”, are spent roaming the open ocean or pelagic zone where it is believed they find mats of algae, seaweed, or debris for protection.
-With an omnivorous diet, they feed upon sea jellies, crustaceans, and fish.
-But the real challenge is making it to the open ocean as the sandy shorelines and shallow reefs pose a high threat.
-Animals like crabs, dogs, mongoose, and even people take these young hatchlings.
-Seabirds frequently spot them from the air and many species of fish prey on hatchlings.
-Juveniles return to their coastal grazing areas after five to ten years, where they mostly graze on seaweed (limu).
+Just the simple act of making it to the open ocean is a massive challenge for hatchlings.
+Sandy shorelines and shallow reefs pose a high threat, as do animals such as crabs, dogs, mongooses, and even people who may take these young hatchlings.
+The first few years of their lives are known as “the lost years” and are spent roaming the open ocean or pelagic zone where it is believed they search for mats of algae, seaweed, or debris for protection.
+These young turtles must search for food, and their omnivorous diet consists of sea jellies, crustaceans, and fish.
+Seabirds frequently spot them from the air, and many species of fish prey on hatchlings.
+The juveniles who survive these numerous challenges return to their coastal grazing areas after five to ten years, mostly grazing on seaweed (limu).